KUMU PERMISSION REQUIRED

 This class is part of Still & Moving Centerʻs resident hula halau, Na Hula Ola Aloha.
 If you are interested in joining, please contact Kumu Malia in advance.

-In person students- please, bring your own yoga mats and props as needed.
-Mat rentals available.
+In person students- please, bring your own pa’u skirts and props as needed.
+Rentals available.
 You will be temperature checked and expected to maintain masks, social distancing and hand sanitizing at all times.
-If you have travelled outside of Hawaii within the last 14 days and/or have symptoms of COVID 19, please refrain from attending.
+If you have symptoms of COVID 19, please refrain from attending.

 Kumu Malia Helela strives to live a life of grace.
 Having received and given massage since childhood, Mālia began her formal training in lomilomi as a teenager.
 She was licensed by the State of Hawaii as a massage therapist in 1998 and as an esthetician in 2002 and has spent the last twenty years giving massage professionally.
 Mālia is an active member of Ka Pā o Lonopūhā, a school of lomilomi and Hawaiian healing practices founded by Keola Chan.
 In the last three years, Mālia has been training students herself in the art of giving lomilomi massage in 16 hour intensive trainings.